DasUnicorn/WordWeave/README.md

 ```

-This wasn't working, because as it turns out, this isn't working for results of a cascading delete and therefore not a solution for my problem.
+This wasn't working, because as it turns out, for results of a cascading delete an overwritten delete function is not used..
 The Django Docs suggest to use pre_delete, which works perfectly and solved the problem:

 ```